Ein cyf/Our ref – Compulsory Purchase

 - where changes could be potentially made to the compulsory purchase system to improve the delivery of housing-led compulsory acquisition schemes.

 I have now had the opportunity to consider the responses to the consultation in detail.
-For information, I attach a link to the Summary of Consultation Responses Report:
+For information: Summary of Consultation Responses Report.

 After consideration of the responses to the consultation I am announcing the following policy changes:

 Revisions to paragraph 3.53 of PPW under the ‘Strategic Placemaking’ section attached at Appendix 1.
 The changes to national planning policy strengthen support for the use of compulsory purchase powers by local planning authorities to help facilitate the development, redevelopment and improvement of land and buildings where there is a compelling case in the public interest.